libmapper/mappersession/README.md

 --wait                      Set if session should wait for missing
-                            devices and signals and connected them as they appear during session load --persist                   Remain active during session load and (re)create maps as they appear.
+                            devices and signals and connected them as they appear during session load --wait_seconds              Similar to `--wait` option but only waits for N seconds
+--persist                   Remain active during session load and
+                            (re)create maps as they appear.
 --clear                     Set if maps should be cleared after saving